Oberwolfach Leibniz Fellows

 *By a mentor, we understand a senior researcher who is or has been scientifically responsible for the candidate (e.g., the Ph.
 D. advisor).
 In case the applicant has not yet a position the mentor should confirm a positive job perspective.

-Please note that, starting in 2007, the MFO publishes the series Oberwolfach Preprints (OWP), which mainly contains research results related to a longer stay in Oberwolfach.
+Please note that the MFO publishes the series Oberwolfach Preprints (OWP), which mainly contains research results related to a longer stay in Oberwolfach.
 In particular, this concerns the OWLF-Programme.

 Moreover, fellows should submit a short report (about one page) after their stay at Oberwolfach with a description of the scientific activities during their fellowship, which can also include some personal review on the stay at the MFO.
 This report will be made public on our web page.